Attracting, developing and retaining the right talent is pivotal to the delivery of our strategy.

 Workplace wellbeing allows us to accommodate the unique needs of different employees.
 Our approach to improving wellbeing is based on five key areas: take notice; be healthy; give back; stay connected and keep learning.
 Through our partnership with Mates in Mind, we place a significant emphasis on mental health issues, and remain committed to helping all our people receive the support they need to stay as happy and as healthy as they can be at work.

-Our Agile Working programme gives our teams flexibility in when, where and how they work, allowing them to take advantage of practices such as remote working, job shares, compressed hours, sabbaticals and return to work programmes.
+Our Agile Working programme has long given our teams flexibility in when, where and how they work, allowing them to take advantage of practices such as remote working, job shares, compressed hours, sabbaticals and return to work programmes.
 This offers different amounts of structure, regularity and flexibility to suit individual needs.

 By empowering our staff to choose the way they work, we are creating a more inclusive culture and improving our ability to attract and retain the best people from more diverse talent pools.